BlueberryMC/Blueberry-docs/docs/reference/source-mod.md

 !!! warning
     This feature is experimental, use at your own risk.

+    Known issues:

+    - Recompiling the mod breaks registered values (such as items, blocks, etc) because Blueberry cannot unregister the values which were previously registered.

 Source mod feature allows you to load mod without building .jar file manually.
 This feature can be enabled by adding some properties on your `mod.yml`.